 We also offer Peripatetic music, drama and dance tuition in school through a range of tutors.
 For more information, please fill out our simple form at www.kw-arts.co.uk/peri-lessons

 There are many further opportunities at KWS including regular external speakers in school (the Chief Executive of RSCPA was a past guest speaker) and chances to partake in local and national competitions.
-For example, all our yr 7 & 8 students participate in the computational thinking challenge ‘Bebras’, with one of our students making the national final of the subsequent Oxford Computing challenge last year.
+For example, all our yr 7 & 8 students participate in the computational thinking challenge ‘Bebras’, with one of our students making the national final of the subsequent Oxford Computing challenge.
 We have entered local competitions such as Youth Speaks and last year one of our students received a commendation in Poetry By Heart’s annual poetry competition.
-From Yr 9 we are excited to start to offer our students the opportunity to participate in the Duke of Edinburgh awards.
+From Yr 9 we offer our students the opportunity to participate in the Duke of Edinburgh awards, more details can be seen here.